oost/beatled/docs/client.markdown

 ---
-title: Beatled Client
+title: Beatled Controller
 layout: default
 nav_order: 4
 ---

-# Beatled Client
+# Beatled WebApp Client Controller

 In order to control the system, users can access to a webapp via the browser.
 The app is build in React and is located in the `client` folder.